Model Utilities¶

 ¶

-Checks that the state dictionaries have the same keys.
+Check that all state dictionaries have the same keys.

 Parameters: